 So how can AI help us with our content creation?
 I believe AI can be utilized to help increase content creation narratives across all lines of business.
 Content creation is at an all-time high as organizations share more information, whether about the industry, company, people, product, solution or trends.
 Companies create this content to build transparency and trust.
 But with content creation comes the same challenge, creating it.
 Various marketing reports state that over 60% of organizations are constantly challenged, as they try to create content.
 This is where AI comes into play.
 What if you could plug in key content topics and information to generate narratives, build stories and deliver compelling content in hours instead of days or even weeks.
 AI can scour the Internet regarding the topic, monitor social media to understand trends and perceptions, understand broad and specific customer challenges in the industry and emphasize the solutions available as solving their problem through the key product benefits or features.
 As cognitive technologies increase their ability to understand and learn, they can also enhance our productivity to generate quality content implementation allowing us to focus on the strategic components of the business.

 The other side of this content creation issue is when we create all this content, many believe it is being wasted because it is not going to the right audience or just not connecting with our audience.
 Only until recently, we didn’t have the right tools to understand who is really interested in our content.
 We tested, did surveys and did our research but if we did have the information, most of the time it was dated and too old to rely on for current use.

 As AI enhances our ability to become better storytellers, this is just one example of artificial intelligence becoming integrated within multiple scientific and business applications.
-Our ability to work together with artificial intelligence will build a better future to understanding and solving challenges from improving our daily lives to exploring complex situations that enhances innovation for all humanity.
+Our ability to work together with artificial intelligence will build a better future to understanding and solve challenges from improving our daily lives to exploring complex situations that enhance innovation for all humanity.